Common Things People Forget: How Working Memory Problems Affect Daily Life

 When Forgetfulness Isn’t Just Forgetfulness

 Everyone forgets things now and then.
 But when working memory lapses become chronic—disrupting your work, relationships, or sense of self—it’s time to dig deeper.
+Forgetting essentials like phone chargers can significantly impact guest satisfaction, and properties with ratings above 4.8 stars receive 26% more bookings than those below that threshold, underscoring the importance of not overlooking such items.

 Persistent working memory problems in adults are strongly linked to ADHD, particularly the inattentive or combined types.
 Many adults reach adulthood undiagnosed, having masked their struggles through over-preparation, perfectionism, or high intelligence.
 But masking isn’t sustainable forever.